 ACCOMMODATION ON THE YELLOW MOUNTAIN CHINA

 The Beihai Hotel on the Yellow Mountain is very cozy and warm, and I recommend it.
-I suggest you book your beds in advance, if you don’t want to miss your chance to enjoy the sunset and sleep on the mountain.
+The cheapest accommodation is in female/male dorms.
+I suggest you book your beds in advance if you don’t want to miss your chance to sleep on the mountain and enjoy the famous misty sunset.

 4. WATCH THE SUNRISE FROM THE TOP OF THE YELLOW MOUNTAIN AND EXPLORE ALL THE CLIFFS